 - No Medical Acceptance Process.

-Couples with different needs can continue living together in our independent living neighborhood while utilizing private duty services.
+Couples with different needs can continue living together in our independent senior living neighborhood while utilizing private duty services.

 The differentiator we take the most pride in is: we work hard so you’ll want to stay.
 We know that our monthly rental policy makes it easy for residents to move out if and when they choose, so we’re very committed to making sure they choose to stay.
 We are constantly investing in our community and associates to improve our services, expand our offerings, and upgrade our luxurious environment to keep residents happy and proud to call Brightview “home.”